MrF1yn/VecTunes/README.md

 # VecTunes
-All in one music bot written in java.
+All in one discord music bot written in java.
 Uses lavaplayer and additional youtube scraping to get related songs.
+Has spotify api support and uses gui based song control.